|Clickers used for clicker training Taken by Elf |

 The clicker is a good exercises tool for a cat.
 10 to 15 mins a day you should get your cat to exercises.
 For exercising, you can have the cat use a hoop, play with a toy, and climb on the scratching post or something that focuses on the cat getting exercise.
 Exercises will help the cat to stay healthy and help to keep it out of mischief.

 Clickers can come with books to help you train, treats, and a clicker.
 Clickers come in many different size shapes, and color.
 You will want to research the clickers out.
 Check out a pet store, Internet sites give lots of information on training and using a clicker.
 Check out companies that make the clicker by using the Internet to see what kind they offer and any additional information that you might need to get the process of training done.
 Check out articles about the clicker.
 Talk to someone that has used one.
 Talk to your area veterinary about training with a Clicker

 Once you have used a clicker, the cat will get good exercise and be a healthy cat.
 The cat will be happier and you will be happier with the new behaviors that you have taught your cat.

-To sum up training your cat, important things to remember is have patience, love and the clicker.
+To sum up, training your cat, important things to remember is to have patience, love and the clicker.